Education Research Current Organisation and Cooperation NL

 The PhD portfolio serves as a checklist to make sure all requirements for obtaining a PhD are followed.
 The portfolio was adopted by the Faculty Board on 22 March 2021 and has been a mandatory requirement for all graduating FSW PhDs since 1 January 2023.

-The final portfolio needs to be approved before the thesis can be sent to the doctoral committee for assessment.
+The final portfolio must be approved before the thesis can be sent to the doctorate committee for assessment.
 PhDs should check the requirements specified in the portfolio in due time before finishing their manuscript.
 Start preparing the final portfolio well in advance of the thesis being ready to be sent to the committee, as the data management aspects take time.
-Important requirements include the safe storing of research data (as a minimum requirement uploading their data in Yoda and generating a DOI).
-For questions on and assistance with research data management, please contact researchdatamanagement@vu.nl.
+Important requirements include the safe storing of research data (including uploading their data in Yoda and generating a DOI).
+For questions on and assistance with research data management, please contact FSW Data Steward Emily Barabas, e.k.barabas@vu.nl.
 For questions on authorship, plagiarism check, or other parts of the portfolio, contact the Graduate School.

 Doctorate Committee

-The supervisor fills in the Proposal for the designation of a Doctorate Committee (fill-in document) and submits it to the Graduate School.
-The Graduate School sends the proposal to the Pool of Professors for approval (approval takes 5 working days).
+The supervisor fills in the Proposal for the designation of a Doctorate Committee (fill-in document) and submits it to the Graduate School, graduate.school.fsw@vu.nl, for a preliminary check.
+Once the manuscript has been uploaded to Hora Finita and approved by all supervisors, the first supervisor fills in the composition of the committee in Hora Finita for approval of the Dean.

 Manuscript and assessment procedure

 Once the plagiarism scan and portfolio have been approved in Hora Finita, and the Doctorate Committee has been pre-approved, the PhD candidate can upload their manuscript in Hora Finita.
-The supervisor will then be requested to fill in the details of the Doctorate Committee, which will be approved by the Graduate School and the Dean in Hora Finita.
-Once approved, the manuscript is automatically sent out to the Doctorate Committee for assessment.
+The supervisor will then be requested to fill in the details of the Doctorate Committee, which will be approved by the Dean in Hora Finita.
+Once approved by the Dean, the manuscript is automatically sent out to the Doctorate Committee members for assessment.

-The Doctorate Committee has 30 days to make their assessment.
+The Doctorate Committee receives 30 (calendar) days to make their assessment.

 Defense

-When the manuscript is approved by the Doctorate Committee and the Dean, the PhD candidate and the supervisors start planning the defense.
+When the manuscript is approved by the Doctorate Committee and the Dean, the PhD candidate and the supervisors start planning the defense, together with the Beadle's Office.
 See Dissertation submission & defense for instructions.

 Overview of documents/links: